zuesmajor/bastardkb-qmk/readme.md

 `{keymap}` corresponds to the keymap you want to use on your keyboard.
 It can be one of the following:

 - `default`
-- `vial`
+- `via`

-Note that, in most cases, you will want to use the `vial` keymap.
+Note that, in most cases, you will want to use the `via` keymap.
 The `default` keymap is very barebones, and is meant to be used as a template to start developing your own.

-The `vial` keymap is compatible out-of-the-box with [Vial](https://get.vial.today/).
+The `via` keymap is compatible out-of-the-box with [Via](https://usevia.app).

 ### Extension